 Muskingum Master of Occupational Therapy Bridge Program

 Muskingum University’s Master of Occupational Therapy (MOT) Bridge Program is a 2-year path for licensed Occupational Therapy Assistants (OTA) to earn their master’s degree.
-Online instruction with 18 weekend on-campus labs provide OTAs the opportunity to continue working full-time while earning their degree.
+In addition, beginning in Summer 2022, a pilot of an alternative pathway was created to permit individuals with Bachelor's Degree in health-related fields to enter the MOT Program.
+Online instruction with 18 on-campus weekend learning experiences provides students the opportunity to continue working full-time while earning their degree.

-Graduates of the program will be prepared with the knowledge and skills necessary to enable their patients to do their day-to-day activities despite physical or psychosocial impairments, limitations or restrictions.
-By combining online classes, face-to-face labs and supervised clinic-based instruction, the program prepares for a wide range of work settings.
+Graduates of the program are prepared with the knowledge and skills necessary to enable their clients to perform their day-to-day activities despite physical or psychosocial impairments, limitations, or restrictions.
+By combining online classes, face-to-face learning experiences, and supervised clinic-based instruction, the program prepares students for a wide range of work settings.
+Individuals served by occupational therapy practitioners span the entire lifespan in variety of settings from schools, outpatient facilities, hospitals, skilled nursing, mental health, incarcerated individuals, industry, and community settings to name a few.

 About the Program

-- A total of 69 semester hours are required to earn the degree – 35 classes and 18 labs (view curriculum)
+- A total of 69 semester hours are required to earn the degree – 34 courses (view curriculum)

-- Students will be selected into a cohort each fall, following a set rotation of courses throughout the program
+- Students will be selected into a cohort each fall, and follow a fulltime, set rotation of courses throughout the program

-- Students will be prepared for the National Board for Certification in Occupational Therapy (NBCOT) Exam
+- Upon graduation students will be prepared for the National Board for Certification in Occupational Therapy (NBCOT) Exam

 - Lab space is designed specifically for the MOT program to provide hands-on learning.